-We are launching a post-COVID iteration of the exhibition at the McMaster Museum of Art in September 2021.
+We are launching a post-COVID iteration of the exhibition at the McMaster Museum of Art in Fall 2021.

 An evidence-based exhibition about the constructive role that art can play in public discourse around life-saving vaccines.